Address: 50 Washington Avenue, Dumont, New Jersey 07628}

 In keeping with State and local guidelines, the Dumont Shade Tree Commission (DSTC) has adopted the following policy for non-essential work and activity:

-Homeowners can request inspections through the website (www.dumontshadetree.org) so that tree issues are recorded.
+owners can request inspections through the website (www.dumontshadetree.org) so that tree issues are recorded.
 Note that unsafe tree issues that pose an imminent potential hazard will be dealt with immediately.
-Notify Boro police 201-387-5000 or 911 if such a situation exists.
+Notify Borough police 201-387-5000 or 911 if such a situation exists.

 The DSTC supports the health and well-being of the community in all aspects and will adhere to public health guidelines.
 We wish you to be safe and healthy, including mental health.
 Get outside and walk among the trees.
 The Arboretum remains an oasis in town.
 Remember to keep a safe distance while enjoying the trees.

 Rachel Bunin (term exp.
 12/31/26)

 Stephanie Petriello (term exp.
 12/31/27)